WanHuang0/DS_group1/reports/report_4.md

 **Metric:** Accuracy

 **Reasons:** Accuracy is the quintessential classification metric.
+It is the proportion of true results among the total number of cases examined, i.e.,
+Accuracy = (TP+TN)/(TP+FP+FN+TN)
 It is pretty easy to understand and suited for binary as well as a multiclass classification problem.
-Accuracy is the proportion of true results among the total number of cases examined.
-Accuracy = (TP+TN)/(TP+FP+FN+TN)
 Accuracy is a valid choice of evaluation for classification problems when classes are well balanced and not skewed.
+We inspect the balance of training and test dataset in task3, and we find the classes are uniform distributed.

+## Task 3
+refer to ms4_task3.ipynb

 ## Hash digest of python packages
 |Package|Version|Hash Digest|